 2. Select Add Profile (bottom, right of the page) to create an IT Automation profile.

 3. Enter a name for the profile, and click Save.
 The Edit Automation Profile screen appears.

-4. Check the boxes of the patches you wish to install and the automations you wish to include.
+4. Check the boxes of the patches you wish to install and the automation you wish to include.

 - OS Excluded Patches (You can exclude certain OS patches).
 Learn more